rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter10/DMDB_BN_CH10.md

 Because of the complex web of grants and overlapping privileges that may result from a sequence of grants, it is useful to represent grants by a graph called a `grant diagram`.
 A SQL system maintains a representation of this diagram to keep track of both privileges and their origins.

-The nodes of a grant idagram correspond to a user and a privilege.
+The nodes of a grant diagram correspond to a user and a privilege.
 A user may hold two privileges, one of which is strictly more general than the other (e.g., SELECT on $R$ and SELECT on $R(A)$).
 These two privileges are also represented by two different nodes.

-If user $U$ grnats privileges $P$ to user $V$, and this grant was based on the fact that $U$ holds privilege $Q$ ($Q$ could be $P$ with hte grant option, or it could be some generalization of $P$), then we create an arc from the node for $U/Q$ to the node $V/P$.
+If user $U$ grants privileges $P$ to user $V$, and this grant was based on the fact that $U$ holds privilege $Q$ ($Q$ could be $P$ with hte grant option, or it could be some generalization of $P$), then we create an arc from the node for $U/Q$ to the node $V/P$.

 Example: Following an example of a grant diagram: